-The main goal of this work is to investigate and develop approaches to improve communication between interlocutors in a dialog, in Portuguese.
+The main objective of this work is to investigate and develop approaches to improve communication in a dialog, in Portuguese, supporting guidance of human agents, such as for example supporting a human in a call-center.

 NLP techniques will be explored, focusing on dialog modeling [18], in order to, based on the history of interactions, identify the most common ones in each application domain, discover and interpret flows, and take advantage of the latter to guide interlocutors, who may thus anticipate their interventions.
+The dialog modeling will focus on dialog and intent classification acts as well as flow discovery in a scenario where there is no annotated data.